alperencirkin/SimpleHttpServerNetCore/README.md

 # SimpleHttpServerNetCore
- Build your simple http server fly on c#
+ Build your simple http server on the fly c#

   # Installation
  ```bash